PX4/PX4-user_guide/en/can/README.md

 Pixhawk standard compatible CAN devices use 4 pin JST-GH connectors for CAN.
 Two connectors are used for input and output when wiring in a chain (except for flight controllers and some GNSS devices with builtin termination, which only have a single JST-GH connector).

-Other (non-Pixhawk compatible) devices may not use these connectors.
+Other (non-Pixhawk compatible) devices may use different connectors.
 However, as long as the device firmware supports DroneCAN or Cyphal, it can be used.

 ### Redundancy